 - If the thickness of the chips is uneven, it won’t cook evenly in the oven.
 The thinner part will cook faster and will burn

 - You must oil the chips liberally or they will stick to the pan.
 (You’re essentially deep frying it in the oven)

 - Using parchment paper is a hit or miss because you don’t get the intense heat from the hot pan directly it tends to ‘sweat’ the chips so it sits in it’s own moisture and doesn’t crisp up

-- You must watch the oven like a hawk, when these babies burn – they burn fast.
+- You must watch the oven like a hawk, when these babies burn – they burn FAST.

-Frying the Chips
+Frying the Lotus Root Chips

 - Evenly cooks the chips, regardless of uneven texture

 - Cooks more quickly.
 3 minutes to cook when deep fried, 10 mins to cook when baked

 Deep frying wins this one for me.
 There’s less baby sitting of the oven, more evenly cooked and quicker to make.
 I know most of us hate deep frying, but since these chips are thin you actually don’t need to go nuts on the oil! 🙂 You can use a frying pan with 1 cm of oil and deep fry them in small batches.

 Follow me on Instagram and show us your pretty lotus root chips with #pupswithchopsticks if you made this!
 Share your yummy foods with me! 🙂